jmahoney/jmahoney.github.io/docs/_posts/2022-07-14-the-engineering-managers-bookshelf.md

 * The performance/potential grid your HR team tries to make you use is harmful
 * Don't cascade unrelatable goals, talk about why your team's work matters

-Cheers to [Chris Baker](https://www.linkedin.com/in/chris-b-73280b6b/) for insisting I read chapter one
+Cheers to [Chris Baker](https://www.linkedin.com/in/chris-b-73280b6b/) for insisting I read Chapter One.

 #### [Turn The Ship Around!
 A True Story of Turning Followers Into Leaders by L. David Marquet](https://bookshop.org/a/14808/9781591846406)